ibm-cloud-docs/account/faqs-iam.md

 * An IAM policy for the User management account management service with the Administrator role assigned and be the Cloud Foundry org manager if the user belongs to a Cloud Foundry org.
 * If you have classic infrastructure in your account, then a user must have an IAM policy for the User management account management service with the Administrator role assigned, be the Cloud Foundry org manager if the user belongs to a Cloud Foundry org, and be an ancestor of the user in the classic infrastructure user hierarchy with the Manage user classic infrastructure permission assigned.

-## How do I require IBMid multifactor authentication for my account?
+## How do I require multifactor authentication for my account?
 {: #multi-factor}
 {: faq}

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Access (IAM)**, and select **Settings**.
-2. From the Account login section, select **Update** to select MFA for all users or non-federated users only.
+2. From the Authentication section, click **Edit** to select MFA for all users or non-federated users only.

 For more information, see [Requiring MFA for users in your account](/docs/account?topic=account-enablemfa).